5 Most Common Mac Startup Key Combinations You Need to Know - Qiling

 Step 2.
 Press the power button or Touch ID to start the Mac again.

 Step 3.
-While your Mac is turned on, press the Command + Option + R + P keys and release four keys until you see the Apple logo on the screen.
+To reset your Mac to its factory settings, press the Command + Option + R + P keys and hold them until you see the Apple logo on the screen.
+Release the keys once you see the logo, and follow the on-screen instructions to complete the reset process.

 NVRAM Reset Keys